reinier/ThePanel/readme.md

 ### Config

-- Rename `bootstrap/start.default.php` to `bootstrap/start.php` and edit the environment to your needs, like a development environment (`'development' => array('packer-virtualbox'),` can be used with [vagrant-setup-for-thepanel](https://github.com/reinier/vagrant-setup-for-thepanel))
+- Edit `bootstrap/start.php` with the environment(s) you need, like a development environment (`'development' => array('packer-virtualbox'),` can be used with [vagrant-setup-for-thepanel](https://github.com/reinier/vagrant-setup-for-thepanel))
 - Change config files to your needs (`app/config/*`) like setting up your development environment by adding an environment directory with specific configurations.

 ### Setup database

-Check the seed file (`app/database/seeds/UsersTableSeeder.default.php`) for your first (admin) user credentials (be sure to provide a real email address) and rename the file to `UsersTableSeeder.php`.
+Check the seed file (`app/database/seeds/UsersTableSeeder.default.php`) for your first (admin) user credentials (be sure to provide a real email address) and copy the file to `UsersTableSeeder.php`.

 Now run the database migrations: